contaware/py-docs-notes/README.md

 It's possible to continue expressions on the next line if within parentheses.
 Also the initializations of the collection types can span multiple lines.

-Python uses zero based indexing; negative indexing is allowed (-1 represents the last element).
+Python uses zero based indexing; negative indexing is allowed, `-1` is the index of the last element, `-2` the second-to-last and so on.

 ## Variables, immutability and mutability